utomic-media/directus-extension-field-actions/README.md

 * Link-action (openes the link in a new tab)

 ### ⚙ Settings
+#### Icon position
+- The icons can be placed before or after the content
+- The setting can be set for the interface and display, as well as the copy and link button indipendently
+- Example in the screenshots below

+#### Custom prefix
+- You can set custom prefixes for copy-/ and link-actions.
+- Prefixes can be entered manually or use a defined variable ([Project URL setting](https://docs.directus.io/configuration/project-settings.html#general))
-The icons can be placed before or after the content.
-This setting can be set for the interface and display, as well as the copy and link button indipendently.
+- The setting can be set for the interface and display, as well as the copy and link button indipendently
+- Example in the screenshots below

 <br />